oatlog/oatlog/doc/planning_report/main.typ

 - $"find"(E, a)$ returns the canonical e-class id for the e-class id a @egg.
 - $"ematch"(E, p)$ performs e-matching on pattern p containing placeholder variables returning a list of tuples $(sigma, c)$, where $sigma$ is the variable substitutions and c is the root e-class id @egg.

-Using these operations, rewrites on the e-graph can be implemented by first calling ematch and then add and union.
+Using these operations rewrites on the e-graph can be implemented by first calling ematch and then add and union.

 To check if two expressions are equal in the e-graph, both can be added and their e-classes compared using their canonical e-class ids from find.